pyeventsourcing/esdbclient/README.md

-The `expected_position` argument is an optional integer that specifies the expected position of the end of the stream in the database: either an integer representing the expected current position of the stream, or `None` if the stream is expected not to exist.
+The `expected_position` argument is an optional integer that specifies the expected position of the end of the stream in the database: either a positive integer representing the expected current position of the stream, or `None` if the stream is expected not to exist.
+If there is a mismatch with the actual position of the end of the stream, an exception `ExpectedPositionError` will be raised by the client.
+This accomplishes optimistic concurrency control when appending new events.
+If you need to get the current position of the end of a steam, use the `get_stream_position()` method (see below).
+If you wish to disable optimistic concurrency, set the `expected_position` to a negative integer.

-The `events` argument is a list of new event objects to be appended to the stream.
+The `events` argument is a sequence of new event objects to be appended to the named stream.
 The class `NewEvent` can be used to construct new event objects.

-The method `append_events()` returns the "commit position", which is a monotonically increasing integer representing the position of the recorded event in a "total order" of all recorded events in the database.

 In the example below, a stream is created by appending a new event with `expected_position=None`.